jobrien1726/WeatherPy/README.md

 ## Project Overview

-This project uses Python and the OpenWeatherMap API to analyze trends in weather patterns using the data of 500+ cities around the globe.
+This project uses Python and the OpenWeatherMap API to analyze trends in weather patterns using the data of 500+ cities around the globe, with varying latitudes to show how weather is impacted by proximity to the Earth's equator.
 The code randomly selects over 500 cities at varying distances from the equator and uses matplotlib to create scatter plots that showcase the following relationships:

 - Temperature (F) vs. Latitude
 - Humidity (%) vs. Latitude